Kadsae/nxtthrax/README.md

 ### Workflow A: Quick Analysis (Test + New Genome → Tree)

-Use this to quickly see where a new genome lands in the existing phylogeny.
-Parsnp runs only on the small test genome set plus your new genome(s), so it is much faster and less memory-intensive than the full analysis.
+Use this to quickly place new genomes in the existing phylogeny.
+Parsnp calls SNPs from a small test genome set plus your new genome(s) and appends the identified SNPs in the existing vcf-fil.
+This results in a much faster and less memory-intensive run than the full analysis.

 #### Basic usage (without quality control):